 - behavior treatment programs.

-In general, anyone who does not pose a threat can visit a youth in the DJJ.
+In general, anyone who does not pose a threat can visit a youth in a secure youth treatment facility.
 Each facility has visitor guidelines regarding dress, allowable items, and number of visitors.

-Before a youth is sent to DJJ the court must set the maximum term of confinement.
+Before a youth is sent to a secure youth treatment facility, the court must set the maximum term of confinement.
 It cannot be more than the time that an adult could receive for the same offense.
 The judge is also allowed to set a term below the adult maximum.
 There is no minimum term that must be imposed.5

 - after two years, OR